Search Warrant Policy

 - If requested, provide assistance for locating items in question

-- Once the employee has been shown proper identification and obtained a copy of the warrant, he/she should immediately call University Police at 564-2022, their direct supervisor, and the Assistant Vice President for Administration at 564-2539.
+- Once the employee has been shown proper identification and obtained a copy of the warrant, he/she should immediately call University Police at 564-2022, their direct supervisor, and the Assistant to the Vice President for Administration in the Management Services office at 564-2539.

 - The warrant must identify the place to be searched and may have set time limits. (i.e. Warrants often specify that they are for daytime searches only.)
 All warrants have an expiration date.
 Employees should read the warrant and make sure the warrant gives the agents the authority to search the premises of SUNY Plattsburgh (ensuring premises named aren't e.g. Clinton Community College).

 - When the employee contacts Management Services, the employee should relate the following information (or fax a copy of the warrant):